-The current UFOP Report on Global Market Supply shows that this potential is not used fully.
-Low or falling prices for grain, oilseeds, sugar and vegetable oils are evidence of global oversupply.
-With prices at the current levels, sustainable agriculture is next to impossible, even in African rural areas.
-From this point of view, arable farming is highly challenged not just in Germany.
+Low or falling prices for cereals, oilseeds, sugar and vegetable oils are caused by global oversupply in terms of purchasing power.
+At this price level, sustainable agriculture is impossible, even in rural regions of Africa.
+Seen in this light, arable farming is living on its reserves economically.